Create a safe and brave space

 What you will experience:

-Below is the layout of our 1 hour session.
+Below is the layout of a session.
 This program is designed to engage teammates and help them become more open, courageous, accepting, encouraging, and patient.
 Since deep-rooted habits do not change overnight, this 3-part engagement is an introductory experience, with the recommendation to continue training over time.

 01 / DISCOVER